JuanCamiloOlaya/JuanCamiloOlaya.github.io/README.md

 ## Work Experience
 **Data Scientist @ Grupo Éxito - Assortment and Planogramming Direction (_April 2021 – Present_)**
+-I have been responsible for analyzing complex datasets, developing predictive models, and providing actionable insights to support strategic decision-making.

 - Created and deployed numerous programs to enhance the organisation's product assortment.
 Reached a wide spectrum of initiatives, including in-depth customer analysis, innovative methodologies for optimizing commercial spaces, and advanced algorithms for assessing product substitutability.
 Automated workflow designed to increase team productivity, quantified by a reduction in execution time.
 Developed KPIs to enrich analysis for decision-making.

 - automate a boring report